If your cats have claws, they will need something to scratch them on.

 You can also read some quick tips at the end of this post.

 I forgot to mention sisal rope cat scratchers in the video.
-We have two cat towers where the sisal rope is wrapped around the support legs between each level.
+We have three cat towers where the sisal rope is wrapped around the support legs between each level.

 Cardboard Cat Scratchers

 My cats like the cardboard scratchers.
 The cats use them the most in high traffic areas (we have tested placements of the boxes.)

 By high traffic, I mean high traffic for the cats (which can also be high traffic for the humans).
 When cats scratch stuff they may be marking their territory.